bluez/bluez/doc/org.bluez.MediaFolder.rst

 object Search(string value, dict filter)
 ````````````````````````````````````````

 Return a folder object containing the search result.

 To list the items found use the folder object returned and pass to
-	ChangeFolder.
+**ChangeFolder**.

 Possible Errors:

 :org.bluez.Error.NotSupported:
 :org.bluez.Error.Failed:

 array{objects, properties} ListItems(dict filter)
 `````````````````````````````````````````````````

 Return a list of items found

 Possible Errors:

 :org.bluez.Error.InvalidArguments:
 :org.bluez.Error.NotSupported:
 :org.bluez.Error.Failed:

 void ChangeFolder(object folder)
 ````````````````````````````````

 Change current folder.

-	Note: By changing folder the items of previous folder might be destroyed
+Note: By changing folder the items of previous folder might be destroyed and
-	and have to be listed again, the exception is NowPlaying folder which
+have to be listed again, the exception is NowPlaying folder which should be
-	should be always present while the player is active.
+always present while the player is active.

 Possible Errors:

 :org.bluez.Error.InvalidArguments:
 :org.bluez.Error.NotSupported:
 :org.bluez.Error.Failed:

 Properties
 ----------